jtomczak-czi/vcmdiff/README.md

 # vcmDiff
-A repository for diffusion-based models in virtual cell modeling
+A repository for diffusion-based models for virtual cell modeling

 ## Code of Conduct